 2. The Birth of Zoolondopolis

 As soon as the new legal status for humans and animals was passed, and animals living in cities were granted citizenship, there were many proposals to change London’s transport system, name, and the implementation of animals’ right to liberty and political participation.
-Another crucial concern was infrastructure: what kind of infrastructural changes were necessary to turn London into a space that accommodated the rhythms, sound thresholds and ways of living of all its coanimal citizens?
+The concern with infrastructure was central: what kind of infrastructural changes were necessary to turn London into a space that accommodated the rhythms, sound thresholds and ways of living of all its coanimal citizens?
 While there is no space here to explain all the changes that took place in London and England, I will outline a few of them.

 Before proceeding, however, it is worth mentioning that when London’s first coanimal Assembly was formed, that is, when humans and human representatives of animals voted for the first time in a local election, a structuring piece of legislation was passed in the spirit of early 21st century philosophers Sue Donaldson and Will Kymlicka’s work.
 The preamble asserted that the intent of the following quote should lead future zoopolicies: